-Dresdner Stollen is a traditional Christmas cake in Germany since centuries and this is an original German recipe.
+Learn today how to make Original Dresdner Stollen which is a traditional Christmas cake in Germany since centuries, and this is an authentic German recipe.
 The "Dresdner Stollen" is popular all over the world.
 This German cake has its own history.
 Have you ever asked yourself what it is actually symbolizing?

 1/2 l milk

 1/2 tsp level cardamon and 1/2 level tsp mace

 150 g chopped candied orange peel (orangeat) and candied lemon peel (zitronat)